Read time: 12 minutes | Core wound: “Without my achievements, I’m nothing.”

 Learn more about other types in relationships and explore the Enneagram compatibility matrix to understand how Type 3s connect with each type.

-The Three’s growth journey isn’t about achieving less.
-It’s about discovering that they are not their achievements.
+Growth isn’t about achieving less.
+It’s about discovering that you are not your achievements.

-When Threes integrate, they move toward the healthy aspects of Type 6, “The Loyalist.”
+When you’re growing, you move toward the healthy qualities of Type 6.
 This doesn’t mean becoming anxious or dependent.
-It means developing the capacity for:
+It means developing capacity for:

 Authentic collaboration.
-Working with others rather than competing against them, finding strength in interdependence.
+Working with others rather than competing against them.
+Finding strength in interdependence instead of solo excellence.

 Vulnerable courage.
 The bravery to show up without armor, to be seen without achievements as shields.